LUMII-Syslab/viziquer/doc/demo/schemas24a/README.md

 4. New!
 Create a schema diagram within the visual tool itself (the diagram is created and need to be clicked on to open).
 Choose 'Layout as Graph' from the context menu, then adjust the visual positioning of items.

 5. Alternatively, export the schema diagram and follow the instructions given on https://github.com/LUMII-Syslab/dss-schema-explorer
 (installation of the Schema Explorer tool, generating the data in ViziQuer and copying them from ViziQuer to the Schema Explorer).

-`MS Windows` is currently required for the last step (visualization inside the web-based ViziQuer tool in a new diagram is work in progress).
+`MS Windows` is required for this step, if the external visualization is chosen (alternatively, use in-tool visualization, as described in the previous step).

 ## Schema Visualization Experiment